solana-labs/solana/book/src/leader-validator-transition.md

 BankFork tracks changes to the bank state over a specific slot.
 Once the final tick has been registered the state is frozen.
 Any attempts to write to are rejected.

-Validators operate over multiple BankForks, each reprsenting a live active chain.
-A Leader only operates over a single BankFork.